oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 ## Introduction

-In this lab, you will use the OCI Console to set up the policies for OCI Document Understanding and Data Science.
+In this lab, you will use the OCI Console to set up the policies for OCI Document Understanding and Data Labelling Service.

 Estimated Time: 10 minutes